Below you can find a list of answers to the most commonly asked questions.

 Q: I am looking for funding for a trip to a conference (or another specific event/activity), does OWSD provide additional grants to women scientists?

-Q: I see that the call for the 2019 applications closes on 30 May 2019.
+Q: I see the deadline for the call for applications.
 At what time exactly does the call close?
 What about different time zones?

 Q: The supporting documents that I need to submit are not in English.
 Can I apply anyway?